histographer/compare-backend/CONTRIBUTING.md

 ### How the code in this repository works, including some examples
 #### Interacting with the database
 We use the Data Access Object (DAO) design pattern when interacting with the database.
-Within the application, data is represented by data models in the `no.digipat.compares.models` package and other packages starting with the same prefix.
+Within the application, data is represented by data models in the `no.digipat.compare.models` package and other packages starting with the same prefix.
 A model class typically just contains getters and setters for its properties, but may also override methods such as `toString()`, or `equals(Object)` and `hashCode()`.
 For example:

 ```java
 package no.digipat.compare.models;